jcorbin/alphahack/report.md

 ## WIP

-- share conversion is scuffed wrt "dictionary.com hurdle 🧩" ; needs to skip
+- [rc] missing puzzle id from hurdle and dontwordle should now be fixed

-  any number of tokens up to the puzzle
+- [ ] share conversion is scuffed wrt "dictionary.com hurdle 🧩" ;

-- missing puzzle id from hurdle and dontwordle should now be fixed
+  needs to skip any number of tokens up to the puzzle

-- fin on ephemeral stored log should cutover to a non-ephemeral log, whether stored or working copy
+- [dev reverted] fin on ephemeral stored log should cutover to a non-ephemeral log, whether stored or working copy

 ## TODO